Accommodations

 Resources:

-Services and supports required for students to have an equal opportunity to access educational programming.
+Services and support are required for students to have an equal opportunity to access educational programming.

 Some examples of possible accommodations include: